 Professor Oswald said: “We used data on the reported wellbeing of Americans and then looked at which part of the world their ancestors had come from.
 The evidence revealed that there is an unexplained positive correlation between the happiness today of some nations and the observed happiness of Americans whose ancestors came from these nations, even after controlling for personal income and religion.”

-For the race deniers, this is like seeing the Great Pumpkin walking down Main Street.
-This is not a correlation teased out of data one can dismiss.
-You have hard genetic science.
-More important, if a small localized population of humans in the heart of Europe can have some weird genetics that manifest in personality and culture, groups walled off from Europe my oceans and mountains are going to have even more unusual mutations.
+For the race deniers, this is like seeing the Great Pumpkin walking down the strete in full view of everyone.
+This study is not abstract correlations.
+This is hard genetic science.
+More important, if a small localized population of humans in the heart of Europe can have some weird genetics that manifest in personality and culture, groups walled off from Europe by oceans and mountains are going to have even more unusual mutations that distinguish them from the rest.

 The race deniers will be undone by the fact Denmark is full of Danes.